Sanky158Zathura/Schmitt_trigger_HACKATHON/README.md

 1.**INTRODUCTION**
 Schmitt triggers made of CMOS have a wide application in both analog and digital technology.
 They are widely used to shape the signals.
 They convert irregular shaped signals to triangular or square pulse.
 Schmitt trigger are found useful to remove noise from signals and mechanical contact bounce in switches.
 Lately aggressive scaling of CMOS to nanometer have found application in various fields.
 Schmitt trigger works on the principle of comparator, when the input is greater  or lower than a chosen threshold the output switches.
 Schmitt trigger designed using OP-Amp and feedback resistors have high power losses and greater area consumption over the chip.
 While the CMOS technology benefits over both the drawbacks of conventional method.
-Schmitt trigger provides two switching thresholds one for positive-going and other for negative-going input signal,               but the comparator gives only one switching threshold.
+Schmitt trigger provides two switching thresholds one for positive-going and other for negative-going input signal,but the comparator gives only one switching threshold.
 This feature of Schmitt trigger is called hysteresis.
 Various Schmitt triggers are compared for noise margin and noise stable from the hysteresis curve.

 **2.Circuit Details**